dwchal/cdcmeasles/README.md

 # cdcmeasles

-## Overview

-`cdcmeasles` is an R package designed to download and analyze measles data from the Centers for Disease Control and Prevention (CDC).
-It provides easy access to public health data related to measles cases in the United States.

-This package is inspired by the `cdcfluview` package, which provides similar functionality for influenza data. `cdcmeasles` simplifies the process of downloading, cleaning, and visualizing measles data for public health research and education.
+An R package to access CDC measles case data.

 ## Installation

-You can install the development version of `cdcmeasles` from GitHub with:
+You can install the development version of cdcmeasles from GitHub with:

 ```r
 # install.packages("devtools")